jonathansick/astrotweet/README.rst

 About
 -----

-This is hack by Jonathan Sick.
+This an experiment by Jonathan Sick.
 Tweet: @jonathansick